DigitalPhonetics/IMS-Toucan/README.md

   specified GPU is set as the only visible device, in order to avoid backend stuff running accidentally on different GPUs.
 So internally the program will name the device GPU0, because it is the only GPU it can see.
 It is actually running on the GPU you specified.
-- My program seems to freeze and do nothing after creating a dataset with speaker embeddings - There is a very weird interference between the speaker embedding function from SpeechBrain and torchaudio's resample function that causes this.
-I don't see a way to fix this, but a workaround is to simply restart the program.
-The dataset will be loaded from disk now, so the speaker embedding function is not needed and will never be initialized.
-This issue is very annoying when using a concatenation of multiple datasets.
-Just restart after every dataset is done for the first time, if you encounter this issue.
-(Might be system dependent, happens on the IMS servers, but not on my home PC.)

 ---